Methods and Benchmarks¶

 -

 Maxima/Basin Reduction: In highly symmetric systems it is common for local maxima to be positioned exactly between two or more grid points.
 This results in adjacent grid points with the same value.
-The Henkelman group's code treats these as individual maxima/basins, while we combine them to a single maximum/basin.
+The Henkelman group's code treats these as individual maxima/basins, while we combine them to the correct single maximum/basin.

 -